enonic/app-admin-home/README.md

-# app-admin-home
+# Home application for Enonic XP admin

-Home application for Enonic XP admin
+This is the Home application for Enonic XP which contains Dashboard, shortcuts and Launcher panel